 late November

-After a full day of shopping on Small Business Saturday, enjoy a parade of festively decorated floats that accompany Santa and Mrs. Claus as they make their way back to their glass house in Centerway Square.
+After a full day of shopping on Small Business Saturday, enjoy a parade of festively decorated floats accompanying Santa and Mrs. Claus as they return to their glass house in Centerway Square.

 Sparkle